I'm going to start this post in the same way I've started a few previous posts which is by sharing what motivated me to write it.

 You'll get much more respect from others being open-minded.
 Bystanders who don't have a strong opinion either way will be more likely to listen to you because you're open to hearing new evidence while the other person isn't.
 You also set a positive example for others on how to engage people, whether open-minded or close-minded.

-Also keep in mind that people seldom admit they're wrong in realtime.
+Also keep in mind that people seldom admit they're wrong in real time.
 You can see this if you watch Anthony Magnabosco's SE videos.
 Usually people change their minds after retreating to the safety of solitude.
 Then if you're lucky, they'll openly admit they changed their mind later.
 It just comes down to people don't like admitting they're wrong because it feels like they're making a fool of themselves in front of others.

-So with that in mind, don't expect any person, open-minded or close-minded, to change their mind in realtime.
+So with that in mind, don't expect any person, open-minded or close-minded, to change their mind in real time.
 Giving people time to themselves just to think about what has been said is how minds change.
 Long pauses give time for the other person to integrate what you've just said.
 There has to be some breathing room which brings me to my next point.

 It's wise to set a stopping point.
 It's so easy to go on arguing with someone until you're blue in the face.
 What you end up doing is only triggering their psychological defense mechanisms, making them more close-minded, more unwilling to listen to you, and possibly even more entrenched in their existing belief structures.

-The moment you start repeating yourself or the other person repeating themself, then it's probably time to wrap up.
+The moment you start repeating yourself or the other person repeating themselves, then it's probably time to wrap up.
 If nothing new is being added to the conversation, what then could be the benefit of continuing?

 Often people will want to continue arguing until they have smoke rushing out both ears and their face is as red as a tomato.
 They have the false notion that a consensus must be reached before they give themselves license to stop.
 They think that if they only repeat themselves for the 100th time, if they find the right words, they'll change your mind meanwhile they don't even consider the possibility of being wrong.